Hajr Al-Aswad (The Black Stone From Heaven) – Everything You Need To Know

 “When the Black Stone came down from Paradise, it was whiter than milk, but the sins of the sons of Adam made it black.”
 (Tirmidhi)

-The aforementioned hadith is proof that when Hajr e Aswad was brought from heaven it was originally of pure white colour and has turned black due to the sins of the mankind.
+The aforementioned hadith is proof that when Hajr e Aswad was brought from heaven it was originally of pure white colour and has turned black due to the sins of mankind.

-Because of its location in the deep valley of Farhan, the Holy Ka’bah was flooded for most of the year.
+Another aspect of history is that because of its location in the deep valley of Farhan, the Holy Ka’bah was flooded for most of the year.
 Heavy rainfall caused significant destruction to the foundation of the Holy Ka’bah.
 As a result, it was decided to strengthen the foundation of the Holy Ka’bah by reconstructing it.
 All the Muslims contributed to refortifying and restructuring the foundation of the Holy Ka’bah until it came to placing Hajr e Aswad back.

 Each Quraish family was assigned the responsibility of building a quarter of the Holy Ka’bah.
-Therefore, all the leaders of the Quraish families started fighting for the honour of placing the Black Stone.
+Therefore, all the leaders of the Quraish families started quarreling/disputing for the honour of placing the Black Stone.
 The disagreement and arguments increased to such an extent that there was a high possibility that a war could break out if not controlled in time.
 Just then, one family member stood up and said, “I have a suggestion; let’s wait till tomorrow and see who enters the Masjid al-Haram first in the morning; then let him decide.”
 All the other people considered it a sound suggestion and agreed.

 The next day, everyone anxiously waited for the first person to enter the Holy Ka’bah.
 Surprisingly the first person to enter the House of Allah SWT was Prophet Muhammad (PBUH).
 And because everyone knew, admired, loved, and respected him, they chanted in a loud voice, “Here comes Al-Amin” (the trusted one).